OutSystems/docs-product/src/develop/data/query/sort-aggregate.md

 ## Example

 In the following Sorting Example, a reactive application displays a list of employees, with details about each employee.
-Users should be able sort by the name of the employee in either ascending or descending order.
+Users should be able to sort by the name of the employee in either ascending or descending order.

 1. Open Service Studio, create a new Reactive Web App named SortingExample.